 When dental care habits decrease, the incidence of periodontal disease and other mouth disorders increase.
 On the surface, our mouth may look healthy, but plaque build-up can also develop below the gum line.
 Nerves, roots, gum tissue, and bone are silently affected by plaque.
 Bleeding or swollen gums, toothaches, gum recession, and the breakdown of bone can occur.
 Corrections may include root canals, crowns, bridges, or dental implants when a tooth is lost or removed.

 Left untreated, gum disease may progress to periodontal disease, a systemic disease that travels through the bloodstream and has been linked to other health issues including cardiovascular disease, respiratory infection, diabetes, and oral cancer.

 During a 6-month cleaning, a dental hygienist will gently remove plaque build-up on teeth and around the gum.
 X-rays enable your dentist to look at gums, roots, and bones to ensure your whole mouth is healthy, above and below-the-surface.

-Oral cancer is not a rare disease and it is on the rise.
+Oral cancer is not a rare disease and is on the rise.
 In 2018 over 46,000 people will be diagnosed with oral cancer.
 This disease can affect any area of the oral cavity including mouth, throat, lips, and tongue.
-Both male and female ages 17 years and older are at risk for oral cancer diagnosis.
+Both male and female ages 17 years and older are at risk for oral cancer.
 Oral cancer is not visible to the naked eye, nor can it be seen under traditional white lights, even by an oral pathologist.
 Difficulty in detection is one reason why 70% of oral cancer cases are diagnosed in Stage 3 and 4.

 Dr. Dragana Angelov